 Maintaining an active line of communication with the committee members on committees assigned to them by the VPAG.

+Collect and review the committee reports of the committee members they have been delegated.

 Assist committee members with identifying key student topics and issues related to their committee.

 Help identify opportunities for committee members to connect with students to find issues and information that can be addressed in their respective committees.
 Alongside the VPAG, act as a support network for committee members.